themangoest/EGB/README.md

 The Bezier curve formula is difficult, but if the start point is fixed at (0,0) and the end point is fixed at (1,1), it can be approximated to a simple formula.
 I was able to refer to the web page below.

-Hardware
-Arduino is an Arduino nano clone
-The good thing about digital is that it's cheap, high performance, and less soldering.